ssanj/babyloncandle-docker/data/posts/2024-07-17-how-to-call-trait-functions-in-rust.md

 implementation type.

-Now while it would seem that we can't do the conversion from `String` -> `Identifier` via an instance, Rust has some supports that let us do that.
+Now while it would seem that we can't do the conversion from `String` -> `Identifier` via an instance, Rust has some supports that lets us do that.

 Rust implements the `Into` trait for each implementation of the `From` trait for free.
 The `Into` trait is defined as: